Pavivk21/task-manager-django/README.md

 -  Summary Dashboard with Charts (using Chart.js)
 -  Profile Page with Stats
 -  Responsive UI with Bootstrap
--  SQLite by default / Optional PostgreSQL support
+-  SQLite by default and PostgreSQL support

 ---